TazkiyaTech/quran-sdk/iOS/README.md

 ## Accessing Surahs and Ayahs

-You can access the names of the Surahs and the text of the Ayahs in the Quran database by calling any of the following methods on an instance of the [QuranDatabase](QuranSDK/Database/QuranDatabase.swift) class:
+You can access the names of the Surahs and the text of the Ayahs in the Quran by calling any of the following methods on an instance of the [QuranDatabase](QuranSDK/Database/QuranDatabase.swift) class:

     // get the names of all of the Surahs in the Quran let surahNames: [String] = try quranDatabase.getSurahNames();